Key Benefits

 The Problem Every AI Developer Faces

-Your whole team is excited use it!
-But the frontend team needs to access it in JavaScript, your mobile app team wants it in Kotlin, your Unity team wants it in good old C#, your systems team requires it in Rust.The traditional approach?
+Your whole team is excited to use it!
+But the frontend team needs to access it in JavaScript, your mobile app team wants it in Kotlin, your Unity team wants it in C#, your systems team requires it in Rust.The traditional approach?

 Build separate implementations, REST APIs, WebSocket handlers…Sound exhausting?
 That’s because it is!